 Mumbai, the city of dreams, a place where dreams turn into reality and air-dust turns into the matter; so, here’s your guide for one day in Mumbai.
-The city has a lot offer to its citizen, popularly called Mumbaikars and over 2 million tourists from across the globe.
+The city has a lot to offer to its citizen, popularly called Mumbaikars and over 2 million tourists from across the globe.
 The city offers many experiences, from finger-licking food to divine intimacy with the Almighty, from amazing skyscrapers to the largest slum in the world, and from no historic places to making a thousand memories in just a single day.
-This is Mumbai, a city which cannot mesmerize you by its look and feel; instead, you mesmerize the city.
+This is Mumbai, a city that cannot mesmerize you by its look and feel; instead, you mesmerize the city.

 In this piece, I shall be giving you a full schedule of a single day trip in the most exotic and luxurious part of Mumbai, the old and classic South Mumbai.
 First, let’s answer some commonly asked questions.

 South Mumbai is the downtown of Mumbai which lies in the southern direction.
 Ranging from Colaba, Cuff Parade and Malabar Hills in the downtown to Sion, Matunga and Vadala in the suburbs.
 In short, SoBo (South Bombay) are the areas of Mumbai where there is no autorickshaw service.

 Well, there is no specific answer to “why.”
 Maybe because that’s the place where it all started: the city, business, growth and ‘feeling.’
 And, that’s the place where I feel like I’m in Mumbai.
 It’s pure, genuine and nobody cares about the way one should act.
 In simpler words, no one pretends, people are comfortable in their skin, be it a billionaire or a tea vendor, everyone holds pride in their work and care about others.